IAMSSROBINSON/ls-js110/03_slightly_larger_programs/07_assignment_ttt_bonus_features/04_computer_ai_offensive/01_computer_ai_offensive.md

 ## E: Examples and Test Cases

+- The user has made a move and it is now the computers turn
+- The computer checks the current board to see if it has occupied 2 squares with its marker from the WINNING_COMBOS list and if a third square in the list is available(=== ' ')
+  - If yes then computerMove should become this empty square so computer can win the game
+  - If no then return false and let computer check for a threatSquare to save the same from a loss
+  - If no threat square then choose a square at random

 <br>

 ## D: Data Structure

+Array: We will utilize the array and function structures already built but we will tweak the functions especially to become generic and return the desired result based on the arguments passed in.
+This will allow the functions to be used for more than one purpose with differing results.

 <br>

 ## A: Algorithm

+- Make the `getThreatSquare` function generic so that the results are dependant on the players marker that is passed in.

+- This will allow the function to identify both if a threat exists from the USER_MARKER when passing the USER_MARKER and will also allow for identifying if the COMPUTER_MARKER poses and threat to the user - thereby allowing the computer to identify a square it can take to win the game.

+- add to the if statement in getComputerMove so that it initially checks for a winning move and pass in the COMPUTER_MARKER in the same way that the USER_MARKER is passed to find a threatSquare
 <br>

 ## C: Code With Intent